nzge/nzge.github.io/projects/mech-studies.md

 toc: true
 ---

+This page is dedicated to the study of various electromechanical systems to aid in the development of robotic mechanisms.

 # FOC (Field oriented Control)
 Field Oriented Control (FOC) is a control strategy most traditionally used for AC motors (typically permanent magnet synchronous motors (PMSMs) or induction motors) that enables precise control of torque and speed by decoupling the motor’s stator currents into two orthogonal components.